Who is Jack English?

 And so it goes.
 Jack English the character isn’t in every novel or short story, but the writing sensibility, the pace, and the narrative form of Jack English, the writer, cuts across all the writing in the Jack English novels and stories.

 Contact me at: jack[dot]english[dot]blog[at]gmail[dot]com

 I would like to give credit to some of my proofreaders.
-Margot MacKay proofread Worthless Paper.
+Margot MacKay proofread Maker of Worlds, Desert Song, Shady Lady and Worthless Paper.
 Michael Delguercio is an English teacher and man of letters.
 He knows his Shakespeare.
 “If this be madness, yet there is method in it.”
 Hamlet, Act 2, Scene 2.
-He proofread Target Error, Fedwire, Desert Song, Maker of Men and Hacked to Death.
+He proofread Target Error, Fedwire, Maker of Men and Hacked to Death.
 Melanie Grunwald, trading as Elegant Editing, proofread Crime Watch and Archimedes Principle.